arnellebalane/skourse-html-css-workshop/docs/src/html/README.md

 ![HTML element syntax](./images/html-element.jpg)

-- **opening tag**: consists of the name of the element (in this case, `p`), indicates where the element begins.
+- **opening tag**: Consists of the name of the element (in this case, `p`), indicates where the element begins.
-- **closing tag**: similar to the opening tag, except with a forward slash `/` before the element name, indicates where the element ends.
+- **closing tag**: Similar to the opening tag, except with a forward slash `/` before the element name, indicates where the element ends.
-- **content**: the content of this element (in this case, it's just text)
+- **content**: The content of this element (in this case, it's just text).
-- **element**: the opening tag, closing tag, and content together comprise the element.
+- **element**: The opening tag, closing tag, and content together comprise the element.

 ### Empty Elements